 Affine merge prediction

 AF_MERGE mode can be applied for CUs with both width and height larger than or equal to 8.
-In this mode the CPMVs of the current CU is generated based on the motion information of the spatial neighboring CUs. .
+In this mode the CPMVs of the current CU is generated based on the motion information of the spatial neighboring CUs.
 There can be up to five CPMVP candidates and an index is signalled to indicate the one to be used for the current CU.
 The following three types of CPVM candidate are used to form the affine merge candidate list:

 Inherited affine merge candidates that extrapolated from the CPMVs of the neighbour CUs